 Bringing the power of Deep Learning to the climate community via open datasets and architectures

-The ClimateNet Project seeks to address an major open challenge in bringing the power of deep learning to the climate community, viz. creating community-sourced open-access expert-labeled datasets and architectures for improved accuracy and performance on a range of supervised learning problems, where plentiful reliable labelled training data is a requirement.
+The ClimateNet Project seeks to address a major open challenge in bringing the power of deep learning to the climate community, viz. creating community-sourced open-access expert-labeled datasets and architectures for improved accuracy and performance on a range of supervised learning problems, where plentiful reliable labeled training data is a requirement.

-Pattern recognition tasks such as classification, localization, object detection and segmentation have remained challenging problems in the weather and climate sciences (see figure below for analogues between classic computer vision tasks and corresponding climate science tasks).
+Pattern recognition tasks such as classification, localization, object detection, and segmentation have remained challenging problems in the weather and climate sciences (see figure below for analogs between classic computer vision tasks and corresponding climate science tasks).

 Meanwhile, Machine Learning and Deep Learning based approaches for pattern recognition and pattern discovery tasks are showing great promise across the sciences.
-However, for supervised ML and DL methods, availability of plentiful reliable training data is key.
-Given the scarcity of reliable labelled training data for supervised Deep Learning based approaches and the pressing need to address this problem, we propose creating a community-sourced expert-labelled database.
+However, for supervised ML and DL methods, the availability of plentiful reliable training data is key.
+Given the scarcity of reliable labeled training data for supervised Deep Learning based approaches and the pressing need to address this problem, we propose creating a community-sourced expert-labeled database.

 Vision and Proposed Approach

-The figure below captures our overall vision for a unified Deep Learning workflow, as relevant to climate science.
-The workflow can be split into two pieces: the Training phase and the Inference phase.
-The goal of the Training phase is to produce a single, unified Deep Network that is trained by examples from `hand'-labeled examples by human experts.
-In the inference phase, the unified Deep Network is applied to archives of multi-resolution, multi-modal datasets from climate model output or reanalyses or observational datasets.
+The figure below captures our overall vision for a unified Deep Learning workflow relevant to climate science.
+The workflow can be split into two pieces: the training phase and the inference phase.
+The goal of the training phase is to produce a single, unified deep network that is trained by examples from “hand”-labeled examples by human experts.
+In the inference phase, the unified deep network is applied to archives of multi-resolution, multimodal datasets from climate model output or reanalyses or observational datasets.